laravel-ja/ja-docs-8.x/original-en/authentication.md

 When attaching the `auth` middleware to a route, you may also specify which guard should be used to authenticate the user.
 The guard specified should correspond to one of the keys in the `guards` array of your `auth.php` configuration file:

-    public function __construct()
-    {
+    Route::get('flights', function () {
-        $this->middleware('auth:api');
-    }
+        // Only authenticated users may enter...
+    })->middleware('auth:api');

 <a name="login-throttling"></a>
 ### Login Throttling

 If you are using Laravel Jetstream, rate limiting will automatically be applied to login attempts.
 By default, the user will not be able to login for one minute if they fail to provide the correct credentials after several attempts.
 The throttling is unique to the user's username / e-mail address and their IP address.

+> {tip} If you would like to rate limit your own routes, check out the [rate limiting documentation](/docs/{{version}}/routing#rate-limiting).

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

-Note that you are not required to use the authentication controllers included with Laravel Jetstream.
+You are not required to use the authentication scaffolding included with Laravel Jetstream.
 If you choose to not use this scaffolding, you will need to manage user authentication using the Laravel authentication classes directly.
 Don't worry, it's a cinch!

 We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
 Next, let's check out the `attempt` method: